kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 In case I have screwed things up somewhere along the lines without noticing and have to find the last clean checkout, I simply check out different revisions by jumping in this list and picking the one in the middle until I have what I want.
 This procedure is very fast and guaranteed to succeed.

+The only prerequisite is that this command runs continuously.
+It happened that it didn't due to some git error:

+    docker@boot2docker:/c/wp/ci$ git checkout temp7
+    fatal: Unable to create '/c/wp/ci/.git/index.lock': File exists.

+Another git process seems to be running in this repository, e.g. an editor opened by 'git commit'.
+Please make sure all processes are terminated then try again.
+If it still fails, a git process may have crashed in this repository earlier: remove the file manually to continue.

+So how to prevent this?
+Create another supervising script?
+I don't know.
+It happened to me this morning and I thought I would have to get back to work which hasn't been checked out due to this error.
+Luckily, this turned out to be false, I could just carry on.
+But otherwise this wouldn't have been so nice.

-Of course, this procedure is possible only because I work alone.
+Of course, this automatic procedure is possible only because I work alone.
 I have no experience with teamwork since the 90s, when revision control didn't exist yet.
-This may change, though, and if so I hope to profit from the experience of my collaborators.
+This condition may change, though, and if so I hope to profit from the experience of my collaborators.

 Digression: Automatic boot2docker setup <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------